 Do I have to satisfy an Elimination Period under The Policy if I was Disabled under the Prior Policy?
 If You received monthly benefits for disability under the Prior Policy, and You returned to work as a Full-time Active Employee before the Policy Effective Date, then, if within 6 months of Your return to work:

-1) You have a recurrence of the same disability while covered under The Policy; and the Elimination Period, which would otherwise apply, will be waived if the recurrence would have been covered without any further elimination period under the Prior Policy.
+- 1) You have a recurrence of the same disability while covered under The Policy; and - 2) there are no benefits available for the recurrence under the Prior Policy;

+the Elimination Period, which would otherwise apply, will be waived if the recurrence would have been covered without any further elimination period under the Prior Policy.